29 January 2026

 Earth Overshoot Day has a huge impact on the planet.
 What can you do to reduce this?

-On July 24, 2025, humanity will have used all the natural resources the earth can regenerate in a single year.
+On the 2026 date to be announced June 5th, humanity will have used all the natural resources the earth can regenerate in a single year.
 This is Earth Overshoot Day: a confronting moment that forces us to reflect on how we treat the planet.
 We delve into the meaning behind Earth Overshoot Day, how it’s calculated, the impact of fashion on this day and what we can do to reduce the burden on the planet.

 The consequences of Earth Overshoot Day are profound.
 When we exceed the Earth’s biocapacity, we deplete natural resources faster than they can regenerate.
 This leads to deforestation, biodiversity loss, soil degradation and increased carbon emissions.
 It puts pressure on ecosystems and contributes to climate change, threatening the delicate balance of our planet.